-Unauthorized credit card charges can be a pain, but thankfully you won’t have to pay for these charges if you find and report them as soon as you notice them.
-To spot unauthorized charges, you have to pay close attention to every transaction on your credit card statement no matter how big or small.
-You catch unauthorized charges quicker by monitoring your transactions online throughout the month rather than waiting for your billing statement to arrive in the mail.
+Unauthorized credit card charges can be scary and a hassle, but you won’t have to pay for these charges if you find and report them as soon as you notice them.
+To spot unauthorized charges, you have to pay close attention to every transaction on your credit card statement, no matter how big or small.
+You can catch unauthorized charges more quickly by monitoring your transactions online throughout the month rather than waiting for your monthly billing statement.

 Detect Unauthorized Credit Card Charges Early

 Unauthorized credit card charges include any type of charge to your account for which you didn’t give permission.
 Often, unauthorized charges result from credit card theft—either from a stolen credit card or a compromised card number.
 Sometimes, unauthorized charges result from clerical error or a computer glitch.
 Either way, it’s your responsibility to find and report these charges as quickly as possible to minimize your liability for charges you didn't make.

 Before reporting charges to your credit card issuer, make sure the chargers weren't made by a joint account holder or authorized user on your account.

 Many unauthorized credit card charges go unnoticed for several months because cardholders don’t thoroughly review their credit card statements.
 But early detection is crucial when it comes to correcting unauthorized charges.
 You could be liable for the charges if too much time passes from the time the charge is made to the time you report it.
 Specifically, the Fair Credit Billing Act says that you should report unauthorized charges and other credit card billing errors to your card issuer within 60 days of the date the statement containing the error was submitted.